Hackmain/filesearch-dir/README.md

 Let’s break down the purpose and function of the provided code:

 Objective:
-The code is designed to search for a specified term within various types of files (CSV, TXT, DOCX, XLSX, ACCDB, and SQLite) located in a given directory.
+The code is designed to search for a specified term within various types of files (CSV, TXT, DOCX, XLSX, ACCDB) located in a given directory.
 It uses parallel processing (via ProcessPoolExecutor) to improve efficiency when searching multiple files simultaneously.
 Functions Explained:
 search_in_csv_chunk(file_path, search_term):